ztingle/DragTopLayout/README.md

 ![icon](https://raw.githubusercontent.com/chenupt/DragTopLayout/master/imgs/icon.png)

-Sometimes we need to show a top view above the ViewPager or ListView, just like Google Calendar or Google Contact.
+Sometimes we need to show a top view above a ViewPager or ListView, just like Google Calendar and Google Contact.
 DragTopLayout is a ViewGroup that contains a content view and a top menu view.
-You can show the top menu view just drag down the content view at the right time.
-Or drag it up to fold.
+You can show the top menu view just drag down the content view at the right time, or drag it up to fold.

 Here is a show case: